nolanimations/8DX-World-Mogi-Table-Bot/README.md

 # Highlight Tag

-This fork adds the ability to submit your own Tag, and it will be highlighted in magenta and surrounded by "*" signs on the OBS overlay.
+This fork also adds the ability to submit your own Tag, and it will be highlighted in magenta and surrounded by "*" signs on the OBS overlay.
 It will also be highlighted by asterisks in the clipboard output.

 ![Highlight](https://github.com/user-attachments/assets/acc78ef2-2740-4a24-b73b-6f8546b68721)